 Upload Image File as Base64 String in Spring Boot

-To upload image files as a String in Spring Boot, the file must first be converted into a Base64 string on the frontend and transfer the resulting value via a REST api.
-It is also imported to note that the size of the encoded Base64 file is increased by 33% of the original size.
-Therefore, this method is generally not preferred by most of the developers.
+To upload image files as a String in Spring Boot, the file must first be converted into a Base64 string on the frontend and transfer the resulting encoded string value to the backend via a REST api.
+However, it's important to be aware that the Base64 encoding increases the size of the file by approximately 33% compared to its original size.
+Due to this size increase and associated overhead, many developers prefer alternative methods for image file uploads in Spring Boot.

 private String fileName;